 - Council Tax Reduction scheme

-- Council Tax Reduction scheme - Indicative rates of reduction
+- Council Tax Reduction scheme - How we work out your income?

 - Council Tax Reduction rates for a Single person